iyervish/retirement-app/documentation/content_strategy.md

 ```

 **Example**:
-"Track your progress automatically as your salary grows and savings increase.
-Life changes, and your retirement timeline should too.
-See how that promotion or side hustle moved your retirement date up by 8 months."
+"Maintain an ongoing relationship with your certified financial planner as your salary grows and savings increase.
+Life changes, and your retirement plan should too.
+Your planner will help you see how that promotion or side hustle impacts your retirement strategy."

 ## Social Proof Strategy

 ### Testimonial Framework
 **Focus on outcomes, not features**:
-- ❌ "The calculator was easy to use"
+- ❌ "The consultation was easy to schedule"
-- ✅ "Found out I could retire 2 years earlier than I thought"
+- ✅ "Working with my financial planner helped me retire 2 years earlier than I thought"

 **Include specific details**:
 - ❌ "This really helped me plan"
-- ✅ "Learned that maxing my HSA would let me retire at 62 instead of 65"
+- ✅ "My planner showed me that maxing my HSA would let me retire at 62 instead of 65"

 **Address common concerns**:
 - Fear: "I was terrified I'd never be able to retire"
-- Confusion: "Finally understand where I actually stand"
+- Confusion: "My planner helped me finally understand where I actually stand"
-- Action: "Made three simple changes that saved me 4 years"
+- Action: "My planner recommended three changes that saved me 4 years"

 ### Authority Building (Without Being Pompous)
-- **Instead of credentials**: Focus on track record
+- **Instead of credentials**: Focus on CFP® certification and track record
-- **Instead of awards**: Use specific user outcomes
+- **Instead of awards**: Use specific client outcomes
-- **Instead of partnerships**: Mention data sources (Bureau of Labor Statistics, etc.)
+- **Instead of partnerships**: Mention professional standards and ongoing education

 ## FAQ Content Strategy

 ### Address Real Objections
 **Not marketing FAQ - actual user concerns**:

-1. **"Is this another generic calculator?"**
+1. **"How is this different from online calculators?"**
-   - Answer: Explain how you account for individual factors others miss
+   - Answer: Explain how certified financial planners provide personalized guidance vs. generic tools

 2. **"What if my situation is complicated?"**
-   - Answer: Address common "edge cases" you handle
+   - Answer: Address how certified planners handle complex situations

-3. **"How accurate can this really be?"**
+3. **"Do I need to be wealthy to work with a planner?"**
-   - Answer: Explain methodology without getting technical
+   - Answer: Explain that planners work with clients at all income levels

 4. **"What if I'm way behind on savings?"**
-   - Answer: Focus on actionable steps, not shame
+   - Answer: Focus on how planners help create realistic recovery plans

-5. **"Do I need to pay for financial advice?"**
+5. **"How much does working with a planner cost?"**
-   - Answer: Position as complement to, not replacement for, professional advice
+   - Answer: Explain the value of professional guidance and ongoing support

 ## Call-to-Action Strategy

 ### Primary CTA Psychology
-**"See My Retirement Date"** works because:
+**"Get My Free Consultation"** works because:
 - Personal ("My" not "Your")
-- Specific outcome (date, not vague "plan")
+- Specific outcome (consultation, not vague "plan")
-- Curiosity-driven (what will it be?)
+- Low commitment (free, no obligation)
-- No commitment implied (just information)
+- Professional guidance implied

 ### Secondary CTA Options
-- **"Get My Timeline"** (process-focused)
+- **"Schedule Consultation"** (process-focused)
-- **"Calculate My Number"** (math-focused)
+- **"Meet My Planner"** (relationship-focused)
-- **"See Where I Stand"** (assessment-focused)
+- **"Learn About Our Process"** (education-focused)

 ### CTA Placement Strategy
 - **Hero**: Primary CTA only, make it obvious